Masaki-Sk/digits/index.md

 - Alerts regarding success or failure of DB updates using [Sweet Alert](https://sweetalert.js.org/).
 - Quality assurance using [ESLint](http://eslint.org) with packages to partially enforce the [Next.js ESLint rules](https://nextjs.org/docs/app/building-your-application/configuring/eslint) and the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript).

-The goal of this template is to help you get quickly started doing Next.js development by providing a reasonable directory structure for development and deployment, a set of common extensions to the core framework, and boilerplate code to implement basic page display, navigation, forms, roles, and database manipulation.
+The goal of this site is to enable individuals to create and add teacher data, in order to build a comprehensive database of teacher profiles.

 To keep this codebase simple and small, some important capabilities are intentionally excluded from this template: